Daphnis (moon): Effect on Saturn's rings

-Daphnis orbits within the Keeler gap in Saturn's rings.
+Daphnis orbits within the Keeler Gap in Saturn's dense A ring.
 As it orbits, it creates gravitational ripples on the edges of the gap as ring particles are attracted toward the moon and then fall back down toward the ring.
 The waves made by the moon in the inner edge of the gap precede it in orbit, while those on the outer edge lag behind it, due to the differences in relative orbital speed.
 In a photograph taken on January 18, 2017, a tendril of ring particles can be seen to extend toward the moon; according to JPL, "this may have resulted from a moment when Daphnis drew a packet of material out of the ring, and now that packet is spreading itself out."

 Physical characteristics

 On January 18, 2017, Daphnis was photographed from a sufficiently close distance to reveal its shape.
 The moon was discovered to be an irregularly-shaped object with a mostly smooth surface, a few craters, and an equatorial ridge.